quicknir/quicknir.github.io/_posts/2017-09-10-unforgettable-factory.md

 The CRTP pattern involves templates, and unused members of class templates are not instantiated.
-This seems annoying but it's quite useful in other contexts: it allows us to write class templates that may have only part of their members usable for certain parameters; for example a `std::vector` will not be copyable if its contained type is not copyable, which works because the copy constructor is not instantiated unless it's used.
+This seems annoying but it's quite useful in other contexts: it allows us to write class templates that may have only part of their members usable for certain parameters; for example a `vector` will not be copyable if its contained type is not copyable, which works because the copy constructor is not instantiated unless it's used.